-We believe our future success depends on our ability to maintain technology leadership by continuing to improve our products and by developing new products to meet the changing needs of our customers.
-Our product development organization, which includes product management and marketing, employs a standard process for the development, documentation and quality control of software and systems that is designed to meet these goals.
-This process includes working with our business development and marketing teams, customers and partners to identify new or improved solutions that meet the evolving needs of our addressable markets.
+We believe our future success depends on our ability to maintain technology leadership by continuing to improve our products and by developing new products to meet the changing needs of our customers and partners.
+Our product development organization, which includes product management and marketing, employs standard processes for the development, documentation and quality control of software and systems that are designed to meet these goals.
+These processes include working with our business development and marketing teams, customers and partners to identify new or improved solutions that meet the evolving needs of our addressable markets.

+More than 90 percent of our product development organization is engaged in software development.
 Our principal software engineering team is located at our headquarters in Seattle, Washington.
 Product development for APM and PEM is located in San Jose, California.
 ASM, Traffix SDC and Versafe product development is located in Tel Aviv, Israel.
 Our hardware engineering team is located in Spokane, Washington, San Jose and Tel Aviv.
 In addition, we recently opened a dedicated facility for product testing and quality control in Warsaw, Poland.

 Members of all our product development teams collaborate closely with one another to ensure the interoperability and performance of our hardware and software systems.
-In fiscal year 2015, approximately 93 percent of our product development organization was engaged in software development.

-During the fiscal years ended September 30, 2015, 2014 and 2013, we had research and product development expenses of \$296.6 million, \$263.8 million, and \$209.6 million, respectively.
+During the fiscal years ended September 30, 2016, 2015 and 2014, we had research and product development expenses of \$334.2 million, \$296.6 million, and \$263.8 million, respectively.